pulseenergy/enernoc-email-signature-generator/README.md

 Generates uniformly-styled email signatures for EnerNOC employees.

 This is a blunt tool.
-Please [create issues](https://github.com/pulseenergy/enernoc-email-signature-generator/issues) for bugs, missing functionality, brokenness, painful user experiences, etc.
+Please [create issues](https://github.com/pulseenergy/enernoc-email-signature-generator/issues) for  missing functionality, bugs, and other annoyances.

 ------